rosell-dk/webp-on-demand/README.md

 - Perhaps there are other rules in your htaccess that interferes with the rules?
 - Perhaps you are using *nginx* to serve image files, which means Apache does not get the chance to process the request.
 You then need to reconfigure your server setup
-- Perhaps your extension is in UPPER CASE.
-This is not supported yet

 If you *do* get a report, see what it says.
 As with ```&reconvert```, you can set up *WebP convert* options.
 Ie. appending "&debug&preferred-converters=gd" will configure *WebP convert* to try the *gd* converter before the other converters.